 However, sometimes Akismet may end up marking a legitimate comment as spam.
 Once in a while, you need to take a quick look at the spam comments to ensure that there are no real comments incorrectly marked as spam.

 Once you are done, you can safely delete all spam comments from your website.
-If you have thousands of spam comments, then you should use this method to batch delete all spam comments in WordPress.
+If you have thousands of spam comments, then you should batch-delete all spam comments in WordPress.

-It wouldn’t necessarily improve performance, but it will ensure that you don’t miss out genuine comments.
+It will not necessarily improve performance, but it will ensure that you don’t miss genuine comments.

 5. Test All Your WordPress Forms

 You need to check all forms on your website to make sure that they are working properly.
-If a form is not working, then see our guide on how to fix WordPress not sending email issue.
+If a form is not working, then see our guide on fixing the WordPress not sending email issue.

 6. Optimize Your WordPress Database

-WordPress stores most data in your WordPress database.
+WordPress stores most of its data in your WordPress database.
 It contains all your content, comments, users, and settings.

-Optimizing your WordPress database allows you to clean up clutter, defragment tables, and improves database performance.
+Optimizing your WordPress database allows you to clean up clutter, defragment tables, and improve database performance.

 7. Run Performance Tests

-Faster websites are not just good for user experience, they also improve your website’s performance on search engines.
+Faster websites are not just good for user experience, but they also improve your SEO rankings.
 This is why you need to regularly do a thorough performance review of your website.